-"We travel, initially, to lose ourselves.
-And we travel, next, to find ourselves," writes Pico Iyer.
-Let’s take that second journey: visit your inward passages by writing a travel essay about past travels.
+"We travel, initially, to lose ourselves; and we travel, next, to find ourselves," famous words from travel writer Pico Iyer.
+Let's take that second journey: Visit your inward passages by writing a travel essay about past travels.
 Pack your memories, memorabilia, journal entries, library cards, and beloved dreams.
-We’ll spend six weeks dissecting various structures of travel essays while writing our own.
+We'll spend six weeks dissecting various structures of travel essays while writing our own.
 The determined will complete a full draft to pitch for publication; all will enjoy the views from retrospect.

 Monika Sengul-Jones (she/her), PhD, is an independent writer and scholar based in Seattle, WA, the traditional territories of the Coast Salish people.
 She has a doctorate in Communication and Science & Technology Studies and an MA in Gender Studies.
 She has taught at University of Washington, UC San Diego, and Central European University; she was the inaugural co-managing editor of Catalyst, a feminist technoscience journal.
 Her research and original reporting on technologies, civic media, and intersectional feminism have been supported by Art+Feminism, European Journalism Centre, OCLC, Knight Foundation, WikiCred, and Wikimedia Foundation.
 She is at work on a debut novel that takes on the geographies of pollution and inheritance of trauma.
 As an instructor, she encourages students to take risks by listening, following ideas, and naming the extraordinary in the ordinary.

 Hugo House will only process refund requests that are submitted 5 business days or more before the class start date.
 To request a refund, log in to your account, go to “My Account,” select the “Orders” tab on the left-hand side, click the appropriate order, and request a refund for your specific class.
 Administrative fees apply.
 Please see our full refund policy here.